rdegges/rdegges-blog/articles/2010/why-dont-you-use-virtualenvwrapper.md

 ## Give virtualenvwrapper a Try

 It really is an awesome, extremely useful program.
-If you use virtualenv currently, you shouldn’t write another line of code before installing and using it.
+If you use virtualenv currently, you shouldn't write another line of code before installing and using it.

 virtualenvwrapper can be downloaded [here][].
 The project website has great